exoplatform/exo-documentation/docs/Security.rst

 SameSite property can take one of theses values : None, Strict, and Lax

 With value **None**, when a request is done on eXo Server, there is no verification on the referer.
 The cookies is used.
-For example, if a user receive a forged email, containing a link to call a REST allowing to modify data, like delete a space, if the user have a session on eXo, when he clicks on the link, the session cookie is used and the request is executed.
+For example, if a user receives a malicious email, containing a link forged to call a REST endpoint altering data, like deleting a space, changing a permission, etc.. if the user has a valid session on eXo, when he clicks on the link, the session cookie would be used and the request would executed on his behalf.
 It is a
 CSRF attack.

-With value **Strict**; when a request is done on eXo Server, the referer is checked.
-If the referer has a different domain than the eXo Server domain, the request will not use the cookie.
+With value **Strict**; when a request arrives on the eXo server, the referer is verified.
+If the referer has a different domain than the eXo server's domain, the request will not use the cookie.
-In the above example, the request is not directly executed, and the user is redirected to the login URL.
+In the situation described above, the request would not  be directly executed.
+The user would be redirected to the login page first.
 This behaviour is also applied for HTTP GET requests.
 So, when a user clicks on a link in a notification for example, he has to login again.
 With this value, all SSO systems (SAML, OAuth, OpenIdConnect ...), generally based on redirections between different hosts, **will not work**.

-With value **Lax**; when a request is done on eXo Server, the referer is checked.
-If the referer has a different domain than the eXo Server domain, and if the request is not a GET request, the request will not use the cookie.
-So this intermediate option allows to use link in mail notification, and protects sensitive urls which modify data.
+With value **Lax**; when a request arrives on the eXo server, the referer is also verified.
+If the referer has a different domain than the eXo server's domain, only GET requests will use the cookie.
+So this intermediate option allows to use links read only endpoints in email notifications, and still protect sensitive requests that may alter data.

 By default, eXo use **Lax** value for cookies.
 It can be changed by configuration if a different value is needed.
 For that, rename file (if not already done)